AnnaRenko/datascience1repo/README.md

 # datascience1repo
-first repository - connecting GitHub and RStudio
+first repository - learning to connect GitHub and RStudio